Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 Morel is rich in vitamin D. We need this for strong and healthy bones.
-When we do not have enough calcium in daily diets, vitamin D helps make up what we are not getting.
-Not only for healthy bones and preventing osteoporosis, Vitamin D is excellent for:
+When we do not have enough calcium in our daily diets, vitamin D helps make up for what we are not getting.
+Not only for healthy bones and preventing osteoporosis, but Vitamin D is also excellent for:

 - Lowering Blood Pressure